OpenAADL/polyorb-hi-c/examples/aadlv2/torture_gqueue/README.md

 ## Periodic Test details

+Each time messages are sent by the periodic task and received by itself.

+The Per Port P3 is linked to the Per Port P4.
+The Per Port P5 is linked to the Per Port P6.

+Test Periodic 1 :

 This time, two messages are sent on the port P3 towards port P4 of the periodic task : the task are sending messages to itself.